tttom/MacroMax/python/README.md

 ```python
 callback=lambda s: s.residue > 0.01 and s.iteration < 1000
 ```
-will iterate until the residue is at most 1% or until the number of iterations exceeds 1,000.
+will iterate until the residue is at most 1% or until the number of iterations reaches 1,000.

 The solution object (of the Solution class) fully defines the state of the iteration and the current solution as described below.